mpinb/in_silico_framework_hot_zone/docs/rst_assets/installation.rst

    pixi run launch_dask_workers

-To use ISF, we recommend starting out with a JupyterLab server:
+We recommend to use ISF within a JupyterLab server for interactive use:

 .. code-block:: bash

    pixi run launch_jupyter_lab_server

-Within this JupyterLab server, we recommend to get started with the :ref:`tutorials`.
+To get started with ISF, feel free to consult the :ref:`tutorials`.

 Configuration
 -------------